A vision for learning and discovery in an age of intersecting contexts, challenges, and opportunities

 We will create an inclusive entry point for those living in the diverse communities throughout our campus network to propose jointly developed learning and research projects designed to solve global challenges in local contexts.
 We will utilize technology to coordinate these collaborative efforts, generate data to track impact, and ensure that projects are continually aligned with campus and community goals.

-We will rethink and augment our mentoring, support, and retention practices for underrepresented students, faculty, and staff throughout our network.
-We will ensure equal access to all learning experiences and prioritize investments in first-generation student needs and student-generated diversity programming.
-And we will create transparency in how we address racism and anti-discrimination in our curriculum and our research enterprise.
+We will enhance our mentoring, support, and retention practices for underrepresented students, faculty, and staff throughout our Global University System.
+We will prioritize investments in first-generation student needs and student-generated diversity programming.
+And we will intensify our focus on anti-racism and anti-discrimination in our curriculum and our research enterprise.

 Over the next decade, we will invest in formalizing deeper and more interactive connections with those who live and work in our campus neighborhoods.
 These partnerships will give our diverse communities agency in determining how the university can best deploy its resources to meet local and regional needs, creating a foundation for continuous evolution.